zizisoft/gitlock/README.md

 If it hasn't been locked, it will lock first.

-Note that you can also use `git push --tags` to push locks, but you'll lose the benefit of automatically locking, signing, or timestamping.
+Note that you can also use `git push --tags` to push locks, but you'll lose the benefit of combining `git push` and `git push --tags` into one command and automatically locking, signing, or timestamping.

 Synopsis 5: